Esri/arcgis-gitops/README.md

 # ArcGIS Automation using GitHub Actions

-The template repository provides [GitHub Actions](https://docs.github.com/en/actions) workflows that follow Infrastructure as Code methodology, ArcGIS system patterns, and best practices recommended by cloud providers for [ArcGIS Enterprise](https://enterprise.arcgis.com/) operations.
+The template repository provides [GitHub Actions](https://docs.github.com/en/actions) workflows that follow Infrastructure as Code methodology, system patterns, and best practices recommended for automated operation of [enterprise systems with ArcGIS](https://architecture.arcgis.com/en/).

 ![ArcGIS Automation using GitHub Actions](arcgis-gitops.png "ArcGIS Automation using GitHub Actions")

 ## Features

-For the supported cloud providers and ArcGIS Enterprise applications the workflows provide:
+For the supported cloud providers and ArcGIS applications the workflows provide:

 * Version control of infrastructure and application configurations
 * Automation of initial deployment, updates, upgrades, and disaster recovery operations